airalab/robonomics-wiki/docs/en/raspberry-setup.md

 <robo-wiki-picture src="home-assistant/balena.jpg" alt="Balena installer" />

-Open the SD card's storage from your computer and navigate inside the root folder of the card.
+Open the SD card's storage and navigate inside the root folder of the card.
 The name of the folder should be something similar to `system-boot`.

 Find the file named `network-config` and open it in a text editor.
-Copy the below text and paste it into the file and insert your **wi-fi name** and **wi-fi password**:
+Copy the text below and paste it into the file and insert your **wi-fi name** and **wi-fi password**:

 ```
 version: 2